ABorden23/School_District_Analysis/README.md

 Summary below:

-* Average math at Thomas decreased from 83.42 to 83.35
+* Average math score at Thomas High School decreased from 83.42% to 83.35% (less than .1 point)
-* Average reading at Thomas slightly increased from 83.84 to 83.89 (less than .1 point)
+* Average reading score at Thomas High School increased from 83.84% to 83.89% (less than .1 point)
-* Average percent passing Math at Thomas greatly decreased from 93.3% to 66.9% (26.7 percentage points)
+* Average percent passing math at Thomas greatly decreased from 93.3% to 66.9% (26.7 percentage points)
-* Percent passing Reading at Thomas decreases from 97.3% to 69.7% (27.6 percentage points)
+* Percent passing reading at Thomas decreases from 97.3% to 69.7% (27.6 percentage points)
 * Average percent overall passing both Math and Reading decreased from 90.9% to 65.1% (25.8 percentage points)

 **Top Five Performing Schools**